Automatic Repeat Request – ARQ

 D-Merits – ARQ

-1. A medium having a high error rate might cause transmission of the multiple frames.
+1. A medium having a high error rate might cause the transmission of multiple frames.

 2. A high error rate might cause a loss of productivity and efficiency of the system.